 Number of meetings of the Board

-The Board met five times during the financial year.
+The Board met eight times during the financial year.
 The meeting details are provided in the Corporate governance report that forms part of this Integrated Annual Report.
 The maximum interval between any two meetings did not exceed 120 days, as prescribed by the Act.

 Policy on directors' appointment and remuneration

-The policy of the Company on directors' appointment and remuneration, including the criteria for determining qualifications, positive attributes, independence of a director and
+The policy of the Company on directors' appointment and remuneration, including the criteria for determining qualifications, positive attributes, independence of a director and other matters, as required under sub-section (3) of Section 178 of the Act, is available on our website, at https://www.infosys. com/investors/corporate-governance/documents/nomination-remuneration-policy.pdf.

 We affirm that the remuneration paid to the directors is as per the terms laid out in the Nomination and Remuneration Policy of the Company.